-NET CHANGE IN FUND BALANCE \$ 1,377,913 Amounts reported for governmental activities in the Statement of Activities are different because: Government funds report capital outlay as expenditures.
+NET CHANGE IN FUND BALANCE \$ 918,006 Amounts reported for governmental activities in the Statement of Activities are different because: Government funds report capital outlay as expenditures.
 However, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which depreciation exceeded capital outlays in the current period.
-Expenditures for capital assets \$ 516,989 Loss on disposal of assets Ψ (38,307) Less current year depreciation (574,729) (96,047) In the Statement of Activities interest is accrued on long-term debt, whereas in the governmental funds it is recorded as an interest expense when due.
-243,562 Governmental funds do not report inventory balances under the purchase method of accounting for inventory while the Statement of Net Position does.
+Expenditures for capital assets \$ 1,669,831 Loss on disposal of assets Less current year depreciation (14,790) (432,708) 1,222,333 Less current year depreciation (432,700) 1,222,333 In the Statement of Activities interest is accrued on long-term debt, whereas in the governmental funds it is recorded as an interest expense when due.
+149,206 · · Governmental funds do not report inventory balances under the purchase method of accounting for inventory while the Statement of Net Position does.
 This is the change in inventory in the current period.
-(34,306) Governmental funds report the effect of premiums, deferred charges and discounts when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
-This amount is the net effect of these differences: Amortization of premium (discount) 15,516 Property taxes that do not meet the measurable and available criteria are not recognized as revenue in the current year in the governmental funds.
-In the (7.040) Statement of Activities property taxes are recognized as revenue when levied.
-(7,616) The change in the net post employment benefit obligation (OPEB) is not recognized in the governmental funds (including deferred outflows and inflows).
-(34,634) The issuance on long-term debt provides current financial resources to governmental funds, while the payment of the principal of long-term debt consumes the current financial resources of governmental funds.
+12,761 Governmental funds report the effect of premiums, deferred charges and discounts when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
+This amount is the net effect of these differences: Amortization of premium (discount) 15,517 Property taxes that do not meet the measurable and available criteria are not recognized as revenue in the current year in the governmental funds.
+In the 40.040 Statement of Activities property taxes are recognized as revenue when levied.
+13,043 The change in the net post employment benefit obligation (OPEB) is not recognized in the governmental funds.
+(31,353) in the governmental rande.
+(01,000) The issuance on long-term debt provides current financial resources to governmental funds, while the payment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
-C1C 070 Debt principal repaid 616,070 Governmental funds report pension contributions as expenditures.
-In the statement of activities, the cost of pension benefits earned (actuarially determined) net of employee / contributions is reported as either pension expense or income.
-This is the net change (827,219) in pension related items (OPERS and stipend, including deferred outflows and inflows).
-The change in the net post employment benefit obligation (OPEB) RHIA is not recognized in the governmental funds (including deferred outflows and inflows).
-45,186 Compensated absences are recognized as an expenditure in the governmental funds when they are paid.
+Debt principal repaid 747,919 Governmental funds report the proceeds from long term debt financing as income, while in the Statement of Activities the proceeds are eliminated and included in the (4.500.000) Statement of Net Position as a liabilitiy.
+(1,500,000) Governmental funds report pension contributions as expenditures.
+In the statement of activities, the cost of pension benefits earned (actuarially determined) net of employee contributions is reported as either pension expense or income.
+This is the net change (215,083) in pension related items. (=:0,000) • Compensated absences are recognized as an expenditure in the governmental funds when they are paid.
 In the Statement of Activities compensated absences are recognized as an expenditure when earned.
-(19,508) - · · · · CHANGE IN NET POSITION \$ 1,278,917
+(8,200) CHANCE IN NET POSITION • 4.004.446 CHANGE IN NET POSITION \$ 1,324,149